 The Gruta do Lago Azul trail will start with a 40 minutes walk to the cave, then, after descending 100 meters, you will see the lake and its' crystal-clear water.
 The depth is 72 meters and when the light hits, the water will have an intense blue color.
 After, visit the Rio da Prata and enjoy some snorkelling before your dive begins at the East of Olho Dágua River.
 On this course you will find the rich flora and if you are a little bit lucky maybe you can see others wild animals such as the peccary and curassow.
 Arrive to the most transparent waters you've ever seen and the chance to see some stunning marine wildlife.
 Once you're out of the water, you will head to the Hole of Macaws for a chance to spot this stunning birds as they feed on salt and minerals, with a stunning natural backdrop.

-This morning you will be transferred overland back to Campo Grande airport, in time for your included flight to Iguassu Falls.
-You are taken on a guided tour of the Brazilian side, estimated to be 275 different waterfalls dotted around the tropical forests.
-The Brazilian side of the falls offers a more panoramic view putting into perspective their sheer size and scale.
+Estimated to be 275 different waterfalls dotted around the tropical forests., the Brazilian side of the falls offers a more panoramic view putting into perspective their sheer size and scale.
 The Argentinian side of the falls is very extensive compared to Brazil, with many paths taking you to within touching distance of the falls.
 You will also travel to the furthest point and the largest and most spectacular of all of the cascades - The Devil`s Throat.